mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **GET /categories**
 - Fetches a list of all categories
 - Request Arguments: None
-- Returns a list of category objects, success value, and total number of categories.
+- Returns a list of category objects, the success value, and the total number of categories.
 - Sample: `curl http://127.0.0.1:5000/categories`

 ```